 Each card includes one question, with topics related to individual choices and preferences, as well as questions about friends, family, school.
 There are 30 questions in total and while some cards may be best suited to older children (mid to late primary/elementary), many of the questions can be answered by preschoolers and those in the early grades (and the printable also includes one blank page of cards so that you can add further questions all of your own).

 Choosing one card each time you slow down to talk together can be a great strategy for getting the conversation started and I see family dinner times in the years ahead full of laughter and good natured debate as our children grow and develop opinions and ideals all of their very own.

 Printing Your Family Conversation Cards

-Click here to download.
-This will open a 2 page PDF document.
-Download or save the PDF to your own computer.
+Click here to download: Printable Conversation Cards for Families.
+You will be prompted to save the PDF document to your computer.
 Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).

 Having trouble accessing or downloading the file?
 Please try a different internet browser.

 Please note: All Childhood 101 printables are for personal use only, you may not use any part of this content for commercial purposes-that includes selling the document, giving it away to promote your business or website, or printing the file to sell.
 You may not share, loan or redistribute these documents.
 Teachers may use multiple copies for students in their own classroom.

 MAKE THE MOST OF TIME AT HOME WITH OUR PRINTABLE SOCIAL EMOTIONAL LEARNING JOURNAL